Neue Burg (Hamburg): Construction

 The structure of its defense wall is capable of holding back the high tides and is therefore built like a typical dam.
 The wall had a tree containing core, shaped like two camel humps filled up with earth in the middle and topped with earth and turf.
 The castle was 171 meters in width and 156 meters in lengths.
 The wall surrounded an area of 7800 m2 and is estimated to have been 36 meters in width.
 A palisade is thought to be on the wall.
 This theory is based on excavations of similar saxonian castles.

 Although the Neue Burg was the biggest fortification of northern Germany at its time, other castles consisting of wood and earth, built some hundred kilometers to the north, outsized it by a lot.
 It is tiny in comparison to the Danish king Harald Bluetooth' Aggersborg built forty years earlier, which was nearly as big as the settlement of Hamburg.

-Its construction is also quiet similar to medieval slawik castles, only that its Wall contains significanty less stabilising wodden structures in its core.
+Its construction is also quiet similar to medieval slawik castles, only that its Wall contains significantly less stabilising wooden structures in its core.

 History

 The Neue Burg existed from 1023 until 1139.
 It was the successor of the Hammaburg, which got abandoned in the early 1020s.
 It belonged to the Billungers, a saxonian dynasty of noblemen that ruled as dukes over the saxonian lands and marches including Hamburg from 936 to 1106.
 The castle was built from 1021 to 1023.
-Minor wooden additions dated to the year 1024, were found during the newest excavations, but these where so insignificant that they could not count as part of the essential building process.
+Minor wooden additions dated to the year 1024, were found during the newest excavations, but these were so insignificant that they could not count as part of the essential building process.
 They supposedly were integrated after the castle already was inhabited and functional.

 In 1066 and 1072 Hamburg and the New castle got attacked by slawik troops, but the castle came back to use both times.
 In 1110 the castle became possession of the Schauenburger dynasty.
 1139 the castle came out of function after it got destroyed by a third, this time fatal attack.
 At least this is what the chronologist Helmold wrote.
 The following fifty years the castle was out of use, until Adolf of Schauenburg 1188 founded a new city district on top of what had been the Neue Burg.
 For that purpose the abandoned castle got filled up with earth and a platform was formed to create a safe place against the tides and strormfloods.